htmicron/ht32sx/README.md

-# HT32SX - GitHub Tips, Bugtrack and How to Use this Repository
+# GitHub Tips, Bugtrack and How to Use this Repository.

 ## Readme Organization